FrederikGJ/tkinter_gui_whatevs/README.md

+# tkinter

-# using tkinter for GUI in python
+using tkinter for GUI in python